 In the dusty outskirts of Lucknow in rural Uttar Pradesh, northern India, modern healthcare that could change lives and increase life-spans is taking root.
 Where India's public healthcare system has failed to deliver, Apollo Hospitals has helped fill the gap in one of the poorest corners of the planet.
-For responsible investors, the company is a great example of an opportunity to generate profits while also helping to create social benefits.
+For responsible investors, the company is a great example of an opportunity to help create social benefits while also generating profits.

 Apollo operates the largest chain of private hospitals and pharmacies in India.
 With one of the country's most trusted healthcare brands, the company is benefiting from rising demand for hospital beds.
 Its innovative business model includes a telemedicine command center to connect rural clinics with doctors in larger cities.
-Our research-including a "grassroots" meeting with consumers-gave us confidence that Apollo was poised for earnings growth and sustainable revenue.
+Our research-including a "grassroots" meeting with consumers-gave us confidence that Apollo was poised for sustainable revenue and earnings growth.